 - Make an LSAT prep calendar.
 Include important dates, like deadlines for test registration, applications, and financial aid.
 Schedule your test prep, as well.
 Give yourself three to six months before your test date to prepare.

 - Consider which professors know you well enough to write strong, positive recommendations.
 Contact them early so they’ll have plenty of time to meet your application submission deadlines.

 - Start working on your law school application early.
 Give yourself plenty of time to draft and revise your personal statement and resume.

 1 Year Before Law School: Apply

 - Choose your LSAT test date and reserve your seat on LSAC.org.
-The LSAT is given seven times a year: March, June, July, September, November, December, and February.
+The LSAT is given eight times a year: March, April, June, August, October, November, January, and February.
 Register for an exam date no later than the fall in which you plan to apply—or a year before you will be starting law school.
 This will give you ample time to re-prep and retest if necessary.
 Sign up as soon as registration dates open.
 Seats can fill up quickly.

 - Figure out how you are planning to prepare for the LSAT: classes, self-prep with books, tutors, and attend some free events!
 Then register/buy/sign up and get it on that calendar.
 Remember that if you have any questions, we are always available to help on Twitter, Facebook, or by phone.
 Still in school?
 Make an appointment with your prelaw advisor and get any information or resources they might have.

 - Set your LSAT score goals and continue to prepare, keeping a positive attitude and a systematic approach.
 Schedule weekly practice tests and put them on your calendar.